microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 ## BigCommerce Deployment

-BigCommerce is a popular SaaS ecommerce platform and offers several capabilities such as Cross-Channel Ecommerce; Headless Commerce etc. Full details of BigCommerce product features and services is available [here](https://www.bigcommerce.com/product/).
-Within a retail setting, it's a SaaS platform which allows you to setup an ecommerce site.
+BigCommerce is a popular SaaS E-Commerce  platform and offers several capabilities such as Cross-Channel E-Commerce ; Headless Commerce etc. Full details of BigCommerce product features and services is available [here](https://www.bigcommerce.com/product/).
+Within a retail setting, it's a SaaS platform which allows you to setup an E-Commerce  site.

 The process of setting up a new store on BigCommerce is manual, however operational tasks can be automated via [BigCommerce REST APIs](https://developer.bigcommerce.com/docs/ZG9jOjIyMDYxMg-big-commerce-ap-is-quick-start).